HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 - ["Multitasking isn't working: a science-backed approach to a better day" by Allaya Cooks-Campbell](https://www.betterup.com/blog/multitasking)
 - ["Why Multitasking Doesn't Work" by Douglas Merrill](https://www.forbes.com/sites/douglasmerrill/2012/08/17/why-multitasking-doesnt-work/).

-Realistically, teams work with more fluidity and quotas make it difficult to make the right choice.
+In reality, teams work with more fluidity, and implementing quotas can make it difficult to make the right choice.
 Forcing this constraint on the teams will lead to frustration, or worse, wasted effort.
 Instead, define goals for your team at a time-resolution larger than their unit-of-planning, which is usually sprints.
 Importantly, these goals should be feasible, even when taking into account all the other initiatives that will be worked on.

 ### 👍 Do: Provide clear information